 Image 3: Finding similar issues with a specific router

-Motion detection allows tracking moving objects in videos in real time.
+Motion detection is a technology that allows tracking moving objects in videos in real time.
 Motion detection is a fundamental capability in autonomous cars for ‘pedestrian detection’ capabilities; and in the security domain to identify moving persons detected by security cameras.

-Finally, the most common task in computer vision: recognizing faces within images.
+Face recognition is recognizing faces within images.
+This is one of the most common tasks in computer vision.
 Deep learning has made significant improvements to machines’ facial recognition capability, especially in challenging lighting conditions, angles, and backgrounds.

-In our next article in this series, we will detail how we can actually bring the virtual technician of the future into the present with object recognition.
+In our next article in this series, we will detail how we can actually use computer vision to bring the virtual technician of the future into the present with object recognition.